 Do you love the classic look of moss topiary balls and can’t find them anywhere?
-These classic decorative moss balls are a wonderful accent for any decor.
-It is easy and quick to DIY moss balls and topiary trees, furthermore, making your own is budget-friendly.
+These traditional decorative moss balls are a wonderful accent for any decor.
+It is easy and quick to DIY moss balls and topiary trees; furthermore, making your own is budget-friendly.
 Learn how to make topiary balls in this easy step by step tutorial.

-This post is part of a moss challenge collaboration, in other words, this post is only one of the challenges so you can see all the rest of the amazing creations at the end of this post.
+This post is part of a moss challenge collaboration; in other words, this post is only one of the challenges so that you can see all the rest of the unique creations at the end of this post.

-You would like to save this for later, please pin to your Pinterest boards for later reference by clicking here.
+You would like to save this later; please pin it to your Pinterest boards for later reference by clicking here.

 How to Make Moss Topiary Balls

-These topiaries are gorgeous and can be a wonderful addition to your spring or Easter decor.
-They are so flexible you can change the ribbon, vessel, and greenery and use them in farmhouse decor, special occasions and more.
+These topiaries are gorgeous and can be an excellent addition to your spring or Easter decor.
+They are so flexible you can change the ribbon, vessel, and greenery and use them in farmhouse decor, special occasions, and more.

 Supplies and Tools

 This post contains affiliate links.
-This means that if you purchase from one of these links I will make a small commission, but rest assured you will not pay more for any products.
+That means that if you purchase from one of these links, I will make a small commission, but rest assured, you will not pay more for any products.
 As an Amazon Associate, I earn from qualifying purchases.

 - Ball shape foam or tree shape foam